ploomber/sql/course-material/exploratory-data-analysis-with-sql/absenteeism-dataset.md

 Turning your notebook into a Voila dashboard: https://ploomber.io/blog/voila-tutorial/

-<h2 align='center'>Congratulations!
-You can share this notebook with your network, or add it as part of your portfolio.</h2>

 ### References

 Martiniano, A., Ferreira, R. P., Sassi, R. J., & Affonso, C. (2012).
 Application of a neuro fuzzy network in prediction of absenteeism at work.
 In Information Systems and Technologies (CISTI), 7th Iberian Conference on (pp. 1-4).
 IEEE.